bluenviron/goroslib/README.md

 * Get and set parameters
 * Get infos about other nodes, topics, services
 * Compilation of `.msg` files is not necessary, message definitions are deducted from code
-* Standard messages are precompiled and available in folder `msgs/`
+* Standard messages are available in folder `msgs/`
 * Examples provided for every feature, comprehensive test suite, continuous integration

 The library provides its features by implementing in pure Go all the ROS protocols (xml-rpc, TCPROS) and APIs (Master API, Parameter Server API, Slave API).